Team2537/training/book/src/kotlin/unit-1/Project-1.md

 Obviously this isn't strictly "graded" but you should be able to demonstrate the functionality of your program to your software leads, as well as an understanding of the basic concepts of Kotlin.

+It is recommended to use GitHub for this project, as you will need to submit it using github.

-Once you have completed the project, send a message on Slack to your software leads to review your code.
+Once you have completed the project, send a message on Slack to your software leads with a link to the repository containing your project, so we can review your code.